#TeenMomOG Maci Bookout Shares Cute Clip Of Kids After Revealing Adoption Plans

 “We’ve both have talked about adoption or fostering in the future, down the road, but we’re not [having kids] biologically,” Maci Bookout revealed to People Magazine last month.
 “For both of us, it’s one of those things where if we are capable of providing a stable home, healthy relationships and some hope for a child who may not have that or ever experienced it, then we want to.”

 “If we are able to do that then why would we not?” she added.
-“Plus, I think introducing our children to something like that and giving them that experience and for other child to be able to have a sibling or healthy relationships with other children … all kids deserve that.
+“Plus, I think introducing our children to something like that and giving them that experience and for other child to be able to have a sibling or healthy relationships with other children… all kids deserve that.
 If we can give it to them then why wouldn’t we?”

 Maci Bookout started off her career with MTV on 16 & Pregnant when she and Edwards welcomed son Bentley and has continued to star on Teen Mom and Teen Mom OG in the years since.
-She’s also gotten close to her co-stars, including Amber Portwood and Catelynn Lowell, who chose adoption for her first daughter, Carly, in 2009.
+She’s also gotten close to her co-stars, including Amber Portwood and Catelynn Lowell, the latter of whom chose adoption for her first daughter, Carly, in 2009.

 “I have family that has fostered and adopted children and we have friends that have adopted or fostered, so we’ve kind of been introduced to that aspect of it through them,” she explained.
 “Also watching Catelynn and Tyler’s story and seeing how for them to be so strong and selfless to make that decision for Carly, and to see how proud they were to be able to give something like that to your daughter [helped].”